PMI Removal Appraisals

 Every month, if you’re like most of us, you dutifully make your mortgage payment.
 Have you ever given any thought to exactly what makes up your monthly payment?
 For most of us, the mortgage payment not only pays off the mortgage loan, but a portion also gets placed into an escrow account to pay for real estate taxes and a variety of different types of insurance (homeowners, hazard, flood, and PMI, etc).

-If you purchased your home with conventional financing and put less than 20% down, it’s likely you’re paying PMI.
+If you purchased your home with conventional financing and put less than 20% down, or have a FHA loan, it’s likely you’re paying PMI.
 Private mortgage insurance protects the lender or investor against loss if a borrower stops making payments.
 Often, homeowners mistakenly pay this insurance years after it’s no longer needed and as a result end up paying thousands in useless insurance premiums.

-Here’s the good news that many homeowners don’t realize – Once you’ve reached 20% equity in your home by appreciation, improvements made to the home or by paying down the principal balance of the mortgage (or any combination of the three), you can request the lender to cancel the private mortgage insurance.
-All you have to do is request in writing that the private mortgage insurance be canceled (most lenders have a brief form which must be filled out) and they require proof that the property exceeds the 20% equity position.
+Here’s the good news that many homeowners don’t realize – Once you’ve reached 20% equity in your home by appreciation, paying down the principle of the loan, or improvements made to the home (or any combination of the three), you can request the lender to cancel the private mortgage insurance.
+Make the request in writing that the private mortgage insurance that the PMI be canceled (most lenders have a brief form which must be filled out) and they require proof that the property exceeds the 20% equity position.

 PMI is not required in all instances.
 The general rule is that if a homeowner has put down less than 20% down on a home purchase (single family), mortgage insurance will be required.
 Homes purchased with a down payment of at least 20% should have enough equity to cover any potential losses by the lender, so PMI is generally not required.
 There has been a surge in the mortgage insurance industry because of the popularity of purchasing homes with less than 20% down.
 MICA claims that because of mortgage insurance making up for the down payment difference, over 15 million Americans have been able to purchase homes over the past four decades.